 Not only will the class help ensure buy-in from your spouse—and studies show that lack of such support is one of the biggest reasons that women quit breastfeeding—but it will also teach him how to help you.
 “Your partner may be the only one home with you, and he needs to be trained to be your lactation consultant,” Criso explains.
 “For instance, he has a different perspective than you when the baby’s nursing and can see if he’s latched on properly.”

 He’ll also be there if the going gets tough.
 “When you’re exhausted and can’t think straight, he’ll be the one with the clear head who will encourage you to continue,” she adds.
 “Someone needs to support you, whether it’s a spouse, family member or friend—it can be hard to do alone.”

-2. Line up help before you need it Yes, breastfeeding is one of the most natural acts in the world, but it can be difficult—especially in the early days, when you are learning the ropes.
+2. Line up help before you need it: Yes, breastfeeding is one of the most natural acts in the world, but it can be difficult—especially in the early days, when you are learning the ropes.
 A mom who has breastfed successfully may be able to help in a pinch, but if you have real problems such as difficulty latching or sore nipples, you may need a lactation consultant.
 To find one near you, ask your OB or midwife or call the hospital where you’ll be delivering.
-You can also find a state-by-state list at breastfeeding.com/directory/lcdirectory.html.
+You can also find a list, by location at the International Lactation Consultant Association website.

 Many hospitals realize the importance of this and encourage it; others, not so much.
 So be sure to tell your labor and delivery nurses that you want to be skin-to-skin with your baby as soon as he’s born.
 Most will accommodate your request and hold off on weighing, measuring or cleaning until after the baby has had a chance to snuggle and suck.